 Honesty Comes from the Heart is her account of the exceptional integrity and virtue that she got to experience in the conduct of a poor boy belonging to the tribal background.
 When she extended financial support to this bright student, she was amazed by his sincerity while using that money.

-In another story An Old Man’s Ageless Wisdom, she discovers something that is as beautiful as the forests, the lakes and the temples in Orissa.
-Sudha went there to understand the tribal people’s perspective about civilization.
+In another story An Old Man’s Ageless Wisdom, she discovers something that is as beautiful as the forests, the lakes, and the temples in Orissa.
+Sudha went there to understand the tribal people’s perspective on civilization.